calm-workshop-2024/calm-workshop-2024.github.io/content/team.md

 # Reviewers

+We have recruited a diverse group of great reviewers to help us evaluate the submissions to the workshop.
+We are grateful for their time and expertise.

+> Credits coming soon!

 <!-- From an initial, limited call of action, we have a list of 34 confirmed reviewers.  -->

 <!-- Adam Li, Columbia University